bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 ### Soulforged, Steelborn

 The steelborn soulforged, along with their mirrors the shrine guardians, are the youngest lineage of Quartus.
 In the wake of the Fourth Wish approximately 50 years ago, metal clockwork labor constructs across Wyrmhold started to "wake up", becoming ensouled living beings made of metal, stone, and crystal.
-Only a tiny fraction of all constructs awaken.
+Not all of them--only a tiny fraction.
 No one knows *why* this is happening, or how long they will live.
 Or how to cause one to awaken.
 Unlike most, they do not visibly change over time.
 Their appearance at the time of their awakening is how they will look throughout their lives unless they modify their own appearance, something many steelborn engage in.
 It is rare for a non-humanoid-shaped construct to awaken, and this playable lineage presumes that you are humanoid in shape (bilateral symmetry with a distinct head and torso).

 The steelborn are varied, but generally human-size or larger, but much heavier.
 The exact look is entirely arbitrary.
 Some have almost humanoid features; others just a plain metal mask.
 How they talk and why they need rest is entirely unknown.
 They are much stronger (due to their labor-construct nature) than the average human and have a lightning-infused core...although their souls are their real power source.